timyiu478/mit-operating-system-engineering-2025/README.md

 # Key Takeaways

 * The combination of page table and page fault handling is powerful.
 It can be used to build many virtual memory features, such as lazy allocation, copy-on-write fork, and on-demand paging.
+* In xv6, swtch() never returns to its caller's next instruction in the old thread — instead, by restoring the target thread's saved return address (ra) and executing ret, it resumes right after the point where that thread last called swtch() to give up the CPU.